“But only the high priest entered the inner room, and that only once a year, and never without blood.” Hebrews 9:7

 “He shall take the two goats and present them before the LORD at the door of the tabernacle of meeting.
 Then Aaron shall cast lots for the two goats, one lot for the LORD and the other lot for the scapegoat.
 And Aaron shall bring the goat on which the LORD’s lot fell and offer it as a sin offering.
 But the goat on which the lot fell for the scapegoat shall be presented alive before the LORD to make atonement upon it and to let it go as the scapegoat into the wilderness.”
 Leviticus 16:7-10

 As the Torah instructs you to do, you place the sins of the people on the scapegoat and place their confession onto it.
 A priest then leads the goat away to be released in the wilderness.
 Some resources say the scapegoat was also killed (in addition to the one sacrificed by the priests) by pushing it off a cliff.
-If that’s true, the priests weren’t keeping the Lord’s command correctly, as we see in Leviticus 16.
+If that is true, the priests were not keeping the Lord’s command correctly, as we see in Leviticus 16.

 After you place the sins of the people on the goat and send it away, you head back to the Woman’s Court for a traditional reading from the Torah and offer prayers for the people.
-Then you go back to the Holy of Holies for the final time to present the burnt offerings.
+Then you finish your duty by going back to the Holy of Holies for the fourth and final time to present the burnt offerings.

 The Last of the High Priests